The 21 Best Live Streaming Solutions – Everything You Need to Know in 2025

 Overview and Company History:

-The value of streaming with LinkedIn Live is that it is possible to target a very specific audience: professionals in your industry.
-That said, this platform is best-suited for broadcasters with the goal of connecting with a niche audience.
+The value of streaming to LinkedIn live is that it is possible to target a very specific audience, professionals in your industry.
+However, this could also be a negative for some broadcasters looking to go beyond this specific audience.

 Basic Functionality:

-LinkedIn Live is a newly added feature for enhanced engagement on this professional social media platform.
+LinkedIn is primarily a social media platform, and LinkedIn Live is a newly added feature for enhanced engagement.

 Key Features: